Essay mill: Criticism and controversy

-Conversely, there are people who view purchasing essays from essay mills as unethical: it is a form of cheating and plagiarism because one person is taking credit for another individual's work.
+Others view purchasing essays from essay mills as unethical: it is a form of cheating and plagiarism because one person is taking credit for another's work.
 Academic institutions are concerned about how essay mills affect learning.
 Students who use essay mills do not go through the process of gathering research, which is a learning experience in itself.
 Some professors, such as Dan Ariely, a professor of psychology and behavioral economics at Duke University and the author of The (Honest) Truth About Dishonesty, worry about the message that term paper mills send to students.
-He believes that the existence of essay mills encourages laziness to be seen as acceptable.
+He says the existence of essay mills encourages laziness to be seen as acceptable.
 Ariely found essay mills that use plagiarism-encouraging language on their websites.

-Students generally know that using essay mill services is unethical; according to a study conducted by Patrick Scanlon and David Neumann, 90% of students surveyed admitted that the practice is unethical.
+According to a study by Patrick Scanlon and David Neumann, 90% of students surveyed admitted that the practice is unethical.
 The same study showed that students believe around 20% of their peers frequently use these online services.

 Many customers believe that when they are ordering an essay online, that they are going to be receiving one from their own country; however, this is not always the case, as essay mill companies are hosted around the world.
 Not only are many of the essay mill companies hosted overseas, but many of the writers for these companies do not have graduate degrees, and have learned English as their second language.

 Having essay mills set up internationally allows for the owners of these companies to make high profits by paying wages in low-wage countries while selling the work of their employees in high-wage countries.
 A 2009 article in The Chronicle of Higher Education stated that overseas writers only get paid between $1 and $3 per page out of the $20 to $30 US-customers pay per page.
 Compared to US-based writers that work for essay mills, this is a very low rate.
 Another article in The Chronicle of Higher Education from 2010 interviewed an American essay mill writer, who stated that he receives half of the money paid by a client for a paper.